aehrc/smart-forms/CONTRIBUTING.md

 ## Development dependencies

-You will need the following software to build the solution:
+You will need the following software to build the solution and run the tests:

-* Node.js 16.x or 18.x
+* Node.js 18.x or later versions

 To build and install locally, run in the root folder:
 ```